CNCLgithub/Algorithms-of-the-Mind/README.md

 ```
 (you might need to give executable permission on this file before you can run the above command: `chmod +x ./build_container.sh`)

+NOTE: Building a container takes a while.

-# Start the container
+# Fire the Jupyter notebook server using your container

-The following command launches a Jupyter notebook and serves it
+The following command launches a Jupyter notebook and serves it so that we can access it via browser

 ```
-# We give a custom `JULIA_DEPOT_PATH` so that we can add new packages locally
+# In this command, we give a custom `JULIA_DEPOT_PATH` so that we can add new Julia packages locally
 apptainer run --env "JULIA_DEPOT_PATH=./julia:/opt/julia" base.sif
 ```